 - 7.9 The applicant has submitted a lighting assessment report and a plan showing the predicted lighting spill from the floodlights.
-The Council used the services of an independent lighting consultant to assess the applicant's report and the likely impacts of the proposals in terms of light pollution. - 7.10 The applicant's lighting assessment demonstrated that the floodlights would meet Football Association and Sport England requirements, but that only 12 LED lights would be required in total.
+The Council used the services of an independent lighting advisor to assess the applicant's report and the likely impacts of the proposals in terms of light pollution. - 7.10 The applicant's lighting assessment demonstrated that the floodlights would meet Football Association and Sport England requirements, but that only 12 LED lights would be required in total (two lights in each column).
 They have been designed to face directly down onto the pitch to provide satisfactory lighting on the pitch and minimise glare.
 The floodlights are required to provide lighting of 200 lux to the pitch itself, however the light overspill is reduced to 1 lux (moonlight) within a distance of 40m from the floodlights.
 The location benefits from having the recreation ground to the west, the former gravel works (now being restored) on farmland to the south and east and allotments to the north.
-Therefore no residential properties would be unduly affected by the lighting spillage, although it is recognised that the lights would be visible when turned on. - 7.11 The Council's consultant made comments on the floodlighting design proposals to ensure compliance with limits defined within Institution of Lighting Professionals Guidance Notes for the reduction of obtrusive light 2001(1) and assessing any potential light pollution, which is a recognised statutory nuisance in the UK under the Clean Neighbourhoods and Environment Act 2005 and considered the periods that lighting will be in use that will unavoidably introduce an effect on views looking into the site.
-The consultants concluded that the calculation results comply with Institution of Lighting Professionals (ILP) limits for the Environmental Zone E2.
-The area has been considered to be designated as being within this Zone E2 (Rural -Low district brightness - Village or relatively dark outer suburban locations) as defined within ILP Guidance Notes for the reduction of obtrusive light 2001 with respect to light-trespass, and source intensity limits (assuming no curfew).
-Further information on sky-glow levels and any response will be reported verbally.
+Therefore no residential properties would be unduly affected by the lighting spillage, although it is recognised that the lights would be visible when turned on. - 7.11 The Council's lighting advisor made comments on the floodlighting design proposals.
+This was to ensure compliance with limits defined within Institution of Lighting Professionals Guidance Notes for the reduction of obtrusive light 2001(1) and assessing any potential light pollution, which is a recognised statutory nuisance in the UK under the Clean Neighbourhoods and Environment Act 2005.
+The advisor also considered the periods that lighting will be in use that will unavoidably introduce an effect on views looking into the site.
+The Council's lighting advisor concluded that the calculation results comply with Institution of Lighting Professionals (ILP) limits for the Environmental Zone E2.
+The area has been considered to be designated as being within this Zone E2 (Rural - Low district brightness - Village or relatively dark outer suburban locations) as defined within ILP Guidance Notes for the reduction of obtrusive light 2001 with respect to light-trespass, and source intensity limits (assuming no curfew).
+The Council's light advisor has confirmed that the proposal will comply with the necessary guidelines and has raised no concerns regarding sky-glow levels.
 The Council's Environmental Health Officer (Lighting) has not raised any objections. - 7.12 The Council is therefore satisfied that the floodlights have been designed to minimise light pollution within the immediate area.
-A condition is recommended to control the usage of the floodlighting, which restricts the use of the lights and accordingly the facility when dark, to no later than 22:00 for any one day in a week and not after 18:00 on weekends.
-The applicant has stated that the use of the floodlights will be restricted to the first team, generally Saturday afternoons, occasional midweek matches The pitch itself, being grass, would not be able to sustain significantly more use than this.
-Whilst it is recognised the floodlights will still cause 'sky glow', in view of the proposed condition limiting hours of use, in addition to the separation distances to adjoining residential dwellings and the existing lights on The Broadway and Shepperton Road.
-The limited harm is considered to be outweighed by the benefits of the proposal.
+A condition is recommended to control the usage of the floodlighting, which restricts the use of the lights and accordingly the facility to no later than 22:00 for any one day in a week and not after 18:00 on weekends.
+The applicant has stated that the use of the floodlights will be restricted to the first team, generally Saturday afternoons, occasional midweek matches.
+The pitch itself, being grass, would not be able to sustain significantly more use than this.
+Whilst it is recognised the floodlights will still cause some 'sky glow', the Council lighting advisor has not raised any concerns and in view of the proposed condition limiting hours of use, in addition to the separation distances to adjoining residential dwellings and the existing lights on The Broadway and Shepperton Road, The limited harm is considered to be outweighed by the benefits of the proposal.
 The proposed lighting is considered to have been designed so as to ensure that the proposal does not result in any material harm to the character and amenity of the area and the surrounding residents in terms of light disturbance.